WorldAfterCapital/WorldAfterCapital/Appendix.md

 This Appendix contains citations for charts and graphs used throughtout World After Capital, as well as data and backup calculations for the Capital chapter.
 These are not meant to be definitive or exhaustive, but rather to illustrate orders of magnitude.

+A special thanks to Max Roser and Hannah Ritchie at Our World in Data who assisted heavily in the data collection and creation of all charts and graphs used throughout World After Capital {{"OWD6" | cite}}.

 [NOTE: This appendix is incomplete and requires a lot of additional work.
 At present it is mostly copied from an earlier version of the Capital chapter.]

 ## Chart Sources: Non-Commercial Flight Distance Records {#flight-dist}

 Flight distance records: {{"WIKIFD" | cite}}

-Special thanks to Max Roser and Hannah Ritchie at Our World in Data {{"OWD6" | cite}}

 ## Chart Sources: World Natural Population Growth (per 1,000) {#pop-growth}